Codemon72/Spickzettel/SQL.md

 `USE example_DB_name;` select a specific database
 - SHOW
 `SHOW DATABASES;` shows all created databases
+`SHOW TABLES;` shows all tables in selected database
 - DESCRIBE or DESC
 `DESCRIBE example_table;` or `DESC example_table;` show structure of a table
 - DROP